People always ask me how many days they should stay in Costa Rica and the first thing I ask is, “What do you want to do?”

 If you’re here just to get some sun and relax, then I think 5 days is plenty but if you have an adventurous spirit and want to explore, give yourself the very minimum a full week (not counting travel days).
 But if you only have a few days, how can you do it all?
 Luckily, there are several places that offer mega combo adventure tours which combine multiple adventures into one day.

-One such tour is Buena Vista combo tour located in the Rincon de la Vieja National Park and it includes a canopy tour, horseback riding, hot springs, mud baths, and a waterslide.
-Buena Vista is about a 20 minute drive from Liberia and a 1.5 hour drive from the Gulf of Papagayo.
+One such tour is Buena Vista combo tour located in the Rincon de la Vieja area and it includes a canopy tour, horseback riding, hot springs, mud baths, and a water slide.
+Buena Vista is about a 30 minute drive from Liberia and a 1.5 hour drive from the Gulf of Papagayo.

 As soon as you arrive, get ready for an exciting day!